Contemporary knowledge about God, Evolution, and the meaning of human life.

 It must be noted right away that in his books Castaneda describes the period of his relationship with don Juan that lasted for about three decades.
 Over this period, it was not only Castaneda who advanced in his development but also don Juan himself.
 Reading Castaneda’s books, one can see both the early and the later personal spiritual quest of don Juan, which was not free from mistakes.
 This is why the spiritual concept of this School must be evaluated not based on what don Juan spoke and did over these decades, but on what he attained by the end of his earthly life.

 They got acquainted, and their joint work began.
 In due course, Castaneda discovered that don Juan possessed the knowledge not only about the qualities of plants but also about the ancient art of Toltecs’ sorcery.
 Moreover, don Juan turned out to be a sorcerer himself.
 For the first time in his life, Castaneda came across phenomena that were beyond his secular and religious beliefs.
 For example, it turned out that lizards could talk, people could fly with their bodies, extract various things “out of nowhere”, and so on.
-Castaneda found himself captivated by all these and interested as a scientist in this, new for him, area of knowledge.
+Castaneda found himself captivated by all these different phenomena and interested as a scientist in this area of knowledge, which was new for him.

 Once don Juan invited Castaneda to a meeting where his associates were taking self-made psychedelics.
 Castaneda tried them as well.
 And what happened then made don Juan, for the first time, view Castaneda as a promising disciple.

-Don Juan was a mystic, he perceived the whole world in a mystical way.
-In particular, he attached great importance to so-called signs coming to him from the separate reality.
+Don Juan was a mystic and perceived the whole world in a mystical way.
+For example, he attached great importance to so-called signs coming to him from the separate reality.

 It happened that Castaneda, upon swallowing a few pills of peyote, started playing a strange game with a dog.
 They began to urinate on each other… It was the dog’s behavior, absolutely unusual for a dog, that was of significance there.
 It was interpreted by don Juan as a sign from God (Who was called the Power in this tradition) indicating the significance of non- Native American Castaneda for the School.
 Since that moment, Castaneda became a member of the party (that is, the group) of don Juan’s disciples.
 And don Juan started to initiate him gradually into the secret knowledge of his School.